Memory System

 Memory Management

-- Reindex -- Rebuild all vector embeddings (useful after changing providers)
+- Reindex -- Rebuild search indexes (useful after changing providers)

 - Export -- Download all memories as a file